stellakk75/pandas-challenge/README.md

 # Pandas-challenge

-Note to grader: Please use this link to view the jupyter notebook if not displaying correctly on github. https://nbviewer.jupyter.org/github/stellakk75/pandas-challenge/blob/master/PyCitySchools/PyCitySchoolsAnalysis.ipynb
+Note to grader: Please use the link below to view the jupyter notebook if it is not displaying correctly https://nbviewer.jupyter.org/github/stellakk75/pandas-challenge/blob/master/PyCitySchools/PyCitySchoolsAnalysis.ipynb